mph-/lcapy/doc/netlists.rst

 `positive-node` to `negative-node`.
 Node names can be numeric or symbolic.
 The ground node is designated `0`.

-If the value is not explicity specified, the component name is used.
+If the value is not explicitly specified, the component name is used.
 For example,

    `C1 1 0` is equivalent to `C1 1 0 C1`